adityasrini/ultralist-docs/README.md

 * The `ultralist` command-line app, which is free and [open source](https://github.com/ultralist/ultralist).
-* The [ultralist.io](https://app.ultralist.io/login) service, which includes a webapp, phone apps (coming soon), and seamless syncing across all devices.
+* The [Ultralist Pro](https://app.ultralist.io/login) service, which includes a webapp, phone apps (coming soon), and seamless syncing across all devices.

-Ultralist.io is currently in a free public beta, but will be a paid service at some point.
+Ultralist Pro is currently in a free public beta, but will be a paid service at some point.

 # Ultralist concepts {#concepts}